Chapan rebellion: Suppression

 On 13 March, the Syzransky Revolutionary Committee decreed the execution of all those involved in the insurrection.
-That same day, the units of the local Cheka and special units attacked Stavropol relying on cavalry and two machine guns, but were repulsed and many civilians fled to Syzran.
+That same day, units of the local Cheka and special units attacked Stavropol relying on cavalry and two machine guns, but were repulsed and many civilians fled to Syzran.
 A military detachment and members of the Komsomol led by Alexandra Smirnitskaya were also dispatched to take the village of Usinskoye, but were annihilated.
-Smirnitskaya, who was acting as a medical assistant, was killed with a club and by a stake driven through the throat.
+Smirnitskaya, who was acting as a medical assistant, was killed when she was beaten severely with a club and a stake driven through the throat.
 In the vicinity of the village of Eremkino, the rebels were commanded by Irina Felichkina, a veteran of a battalion of defenders of Petrograd, mounted and with a whip giving orders until she was captured and shot.

-The next day, the army surrounded Stavropol and assaulted it, meeting little resistance because the rebels were poorly organized and dispersed.
+The next day, the Red Army surrounded Stavropol and assaulted it, meeting little resistance because the rebels were poorly organized and dispersed.
 A few managed to break through the encirclement and flee to the town of Yagodnoye; the rest fell to enemy fire and others were captured.
 The officers were summarily shot or hanged.
 Novodeviche fell on 15 March.

-By early April the revolt had been defeated, but the rebels were able to briefly seize the Bazarnaya train station, destroying the rails.
-The fighting ended in the middle of the month.
+By early April, the revolt had been defeated, but the rebels were able to briefly seize the Bazarnaya train station, destroying the rails.
+The fighting ended by the middle of the month.